Eclipse-DemoCamps/DemoCamps-blog/README.md

 DemoCamps-blog
 ==============

+## Gravatar

-Does any one has gravatar with DemoCamp image?
+Does any one already have gravatar with DemoCamp image?
 ![Eclipse_DemoCamp_New.jpg](http://wiki.eclipse.org/images/b/b7/Eclipse_DemoCamp_New.jpg)

+## Good Example

 I guess the most awesome last Eclipse Demo camp was in [Hamburg in November 2012](http://wiki.eclipse.org/Eclipse_DemoCamps_November_2012/Hamburg)